 “Game-changing spice for home cooks who think they have everything” Epicurious

 - Origin: Urfa, Turkey

-Aliases: Urfa biber, isot pepper
+- Aliases: Urfa biber, isot pepper

-Process: Cured in the sun and stone-ground
+- Process: Cured in the sun and stone-ground

 - Ingredients: Urfa Chili, Sunflower Oil, Salt

-Tasting notes: Raisin • Espresso • Summer Night
+- Tasting notes: Raisin • Espresso • Summer Night

-Season kebabs and chilis for a rich spiciness
+- Season kebabs and chilis for a rich spiciness

-Top off baba ghanoush and hummus
+- Top off baba ghanoush and hummus

-Add to chocolate and fruit-based sweets like hot chocolate and brownies
+- Add to chocolate and fruit-based sweets like hot chocolate and brownies

 Black Urfa Chili starts out as a red, sweet and spicy pepper almost identical to the more famous Aleppo pepper.
 It's grown in the hills around the ancient Turkish city of Urfa, where the hot, dry days, cold nights and sandy soil are part of its unique terroir.
 After harvesting, it's cured in the sun, where it changes color from red to black and develops its characteristic flavor profile, reminiscent of chocolate and dried fruits, with a lingering burn.
 It goes through a final stone-grinding step, ground into flakes between massive granite wheels with a little bit of sea salt and oil.